sparklespdx/lenovo-p1-scripts/README.md

 The driver will shut down the card into D3 Cold state and bring it back when a process asks for it.
 This seems to be stable.

 I have included the necessary configuration for the `nvidia` module and a shell script called `gpuwrap.sh` that provides the required environment variables for PRIME offloading, i.e. `/usr/bin/gpuwrap.sh glmark2`.
-These live in the `nvidia/` directory.

 __Note:__ In order for PRIME offloading to work, you need to provide a suitable X11 configuration as described in the NVIDIA readme.
 I am using the "hybrid mode" configuration from optimus-manager: https://github.com/Askannz/optimus-manager.
 This package does not include an X11 config.